PL

 Hermetyczna, wysokoobrotowa mikroturbina parowa o mocy 3 kWe.

-Fig. 5: Hermetically sealed, high-speed steam micro-turbine with electric power of 3 kWe.
+Fig. 5: Hermetically sealed, high-speed steam microturbine with an electric power output of 3 kW.

 3. Rapid Prototyping Laboratory

-In addition to the above-mentioned test apparatus, the department has at its disposal several multiprocessor workstations The Rapid Prototyping Laboratory was established in the institute’s building, and presently functions within the Department of Turbine Dynamics and Diagnostics.
+In addition to the above-mentioned test apparatus, the department has at its disposal several multiprocessor workstations.
+The Rapid Prototyping Laboratory was established within the institute’s building and currently operates under the Department of Turbine Dynamics and Diagnostics.
 It plays an important role in the development of commercially usable prototypes of both single components and the machine as a whole.
-We own two 3D printers: ProJet HD 3500 Max (Fig. 6) and CubeX.together with CAD/CAE software (e.g. Autodesk Inventor, Abaqus, Ansys, Madyn 2000, Matlab).
+We own two 3D printers: ProJet HD 3500 Max (Fig. 6) and the CubeX, along with CAD/CAE software (e.g., Autodesk Inventor, Abaqus, Ansys, Madyn 2000, Matlab).

 3D printers